busymachines-labs/busylabs-2018/lab_02/README.md

 Others are open-source community projects:
 1. Basically everything [typelevel](https://github.com/typelevel)

+## Practice

+47degrees offers a set of exercises gathered from multiple sources which may help you increase your Scala know-how [Scala Exercises](https://www.scala-exercises.org/)

 ## Email and slack

 Don't forget to ask questions by email or on slack [busy-labs-2018.slack.com](busy-labs-2018.slack.com)!